sidlavoie/EtherView/README.md

 which will enable connectivity tests without the use of a keyboard.

 ### Hardware
 The hardware will be a RaspberryPi 3 or 4, with the official touchscreen.
-A cse will also be used to improve ruggedness, but is optional.
+A case will also be used to improve ruggedness, but is optional.
-The main goal would be to run the Pi and screen on a battery, be it a USB power bank, or an integrated lithium battery and charger.
+The main goal would be to run the Pi and screen on a battery, be it a USB power bank or an integrated lithium battery and charger.

 ### Currently done
 - Obtain status of network interface(up/down)